 I have done a lot of alternative processes and I’m glad I did but it’s just technical.
 The image itself is the only important thing.
 I have always just followed my curiosity and that has led me to good places.

-I will just continue to do work that calls me and expand on my teaching a bit more.
+I will just continue to do work that calls me and expands on my teaching a bit more.